DavidCooperWCU/CSJava/_sources/Unit3-If-Statements/topic-3-9-practice-mixed-code.rst

    The following program segment should print either "You can go out" if you don't have any homework and have cleaned and otherwise should print "You can not go out".
-But the blocks have been mixed up and includes <b>one extra block</b> that is not needed in a correct solution.
+But the blocks have been mixed up and includes **one extra block** that is not needed in a correct solution.
 Drag the needed blocks from the left and put them in the correct order on the right.
    -----
    public class Test1
    {